shilpakc927/Deep-Learning.project1/README.md

 ---

 ## 📊 Dataset
+The project uses a **skin disease dataset** containing images labeled by disease type.
+- Images are preprocessed (resized, normalized).
+- Labels are one-hot encoded for multiclass classification.

+You can use public datasets such as:
+- HAM10000
+- Dermnet
+- Or any other skin disease image dataset.

+**Note:** Make sure your dataset directory is correctly referenced in the notebook.
 The dataset contains labeled images of the following skin diseases:
 - Actinic keratoses
 - Basal cell carcinoma